What is .jll TLD

 History and key features of .jll TLD

 Introduced under ICANN’s new gTLD expansion, the .jll TLD follows a controlled registration model typical of brand spaces.
 In practice, .jll domains prioritize consistency, governance, and risk reduction, while .jll websites are activated selectively to support verified services or communications.
-Our index shows 11 total domains, of which 8 resolve to live content and 8 have DNS records, indicating measured deployment rather than broad marketing coverage.
-Geographic use spans 4 countries.
-Recent activity remains steady: 0 new registrations last week and 0 in November 2025 overall, signaling a stable namespace.
+Our index shows total domains, of which resolve to live content and have DNS records, indicating measured deployment rather than broad marketing coverage.
+Geographic use spans countries.
+Recent activity remains steady: new registrations last week and overall, signaling a stable namespace.
 We maintain historical baselines and change logs to contextualize each activation.
 Download .jll domain datasets from webatla for detailed timelines.

 Why and who choose the .jll domain

 Organizations choose the .jll domain to unify identity across regions and channels under a governed naming policy.
 Typically, .jll domains are provisioned by the brand owner or affiliates, while .jll websites appear where authenticated interaction or high‑assurance information is required.
-For planning and intelligence, we observe 11 total registrations, 8 live endpoints, and 8 domains with DNS, with usage present in 4 countries.
-Minimal net-new activity – 0 last week and 0 in November 2025 – suggests deliberate, need‑based activation cycles rather than open retail adoption.
+For planning and intelligence, we observe total registrations, live endpoints, and domains with DNS, with usage present in countries.
+Minimal net-new activity – last week and – suggests deliberate, need‑based activation cycles rather than open retail adoption.
 These characteristics suit compliance‑sensitive deployments, internal platforms, and localized campaigns that benefit from tighter control.
 Download .jll domain datasets from webatla to analyze adopters.